Policies and Procedures

 It is expected that parents will watch over the use of this diary and contact the school if advice is needed.

-Our homework policy was reviewed in 2008.
-Parent responses varied widely.
-Our new policy has endeavoured to provide a balanced approach to homework.
+Our homework policy is regularly reviewed and parent responses vary widely.
+Our policy has endeavoured to provide a balanced approach to homework.
 There is an expectation that all students from Prep to Year 10 will regularly read at home to support their learning.

 Prep to Grade 2